On the cross-validation bias due to unsupervised pre-processing: Introduction

 \subsection{The right way to combine preprocessing and cross-validation}

-To guarantee that the cross-validation estimator is an unbiased estimator of model performance, all data-dependent unsupervised preprocessing operations should be determined using only the training set $\Strain$ and then merely applied to the validation set samples $\Sval$, as is commonly done for (label-dependent) feature-selection and other supervised preprocessing procedures.
+To guarantee that the cross-validation estimator is an unbiased estimator of model performance, all data-dependent unsupervised preprocessing operations should be determined using only the training set $\Strain$ and then merely applied to the validation set $\Sval$, as is commonly done for (label-dependent) feature-selection and other supervised preprocessing procedures.
 In other words, preprocessing steps should be deemed an inseparable part of the learning algorithm.
-We summarize this approach for the benefit of practitioners:
+We summarize this approach here: